EN

 Internationally, it has been observed that toxic stress and trauma (suffering from or witnessing violence, as well as living in dysfunctional homes) are associated with an increase in psychiatric illnesses such as anxiety and depression, as well as cancer, cardiovascular disease, arthritis, and autoimmune problems.

-Different studies have found that children who are exposed to adverse experiences have an increase in the inflammatory response, in the presence of hormones associated with stress, such as cortisol, as well as alterations in the microbiota, among other aspects.
+Different studies have found that children who are exposed to adverse experiences have an increase in the inflammatory response in the presence of hormones associated with stress, such as cortisol, and alterations in the microbiota, among other aspects.

-These changes in specific molecules could act as biomarkers that help doctors detect these consequences in time and propose new treatments and interventions when necessary.
+These changes in specific molecules could act as biomarkers that help doctors detect these consequences and propose new treatments and interventions when necessary.

 For researchers Julieta Rodríguez de Ita and Fabiola Castorena at Tec de Monterrey, reducing adverse experiences in early childhood is key to human development and healthy societies.

-However, research on the subject is scarce in Mexico and Latin America, which is why they founded the Developmental Biology and Childhood Wellbeing research group at the Tec.
+However, research on the subject is scarce in Mexico and Latin America, so they founded the Developmental Biology and Childhood Wellbeing research group at the Tec.

 “What motivates us is doing research that leads to a real change in society,” says Rodríguez de Ita in an interview with TecScience.